ellisonbg/hpctutorial/threading.rst

 There are a number of downsides to this approach:

 * You have to choose between parallelism and Python.
 The parts of your code that run in parallel can't be written in Python.
-Cython does easy the pain a bit.
+Cython does ease the pain a bit however.
 * The resulting code will only work on a multicore CPU, not on a cluster or supercomputer.
 * If your program is memory bandwidth limited, you probably won't see a significant speedup on a multicore CPU anyways.
-You may even see slow down if cache contention becomes an issue.
+You may even see a slow down if cache contention becomes an issue.

 Intel MKL